Lingti Waterfall

 Photography at Golden Hour

-Capture Lingti’s beauty as the setting sun paints the falls in golden hues.
-Insider tip: Use a tripod for long-exposure shots—locals swear by the upstream angle.
+Capture the waterfall’s ethereal beauty as the setting sun paints the surrounding cliffs in golden hues.
+Insider tip: Position yourself on the eastern side for the best light angles.

 How to Reach Lingti Waterfall